Home, Sweat Home: How to Build a Gym in Your House

 Here’s a quick piece-by-piece equipment primer:

-Typically, Olympic barbells are longer and heavier than regular barbells.
+According to Fitness Town, Olympic barbells are longer and heavier than regular barbells.
 They hold more weight and are also more durable.
 Olympic barbells are normally 7 feet long and weigh 45 pounds.
 The amount of weight they can hold varies, but starts at about 600 pounds.
 The exercises the barbell accommodates include bench press, bent-over row, deadlift, back squat, overhead press, lunges and power clean.

 Squat Rack With a Pullup Bar